What is this project about?

 Scope

-The main goal of this project is to create a kubernetes cluster at home using ARM/x86 bare metal nodes (Raspberry Pis and low cost refurbished mini PCs) and to automate its deployment and configuration applying IaC (infrastructure as a code) and GitOps methodologies with tools like Ansible, cloud-init and Argo CD.
+The main goal of this project is to create a kubernetes cluster at home using ARM/x86 bare metal nodes (Raspberry Pis and low cost refurbished mini PCs) and to automate its deployment and configuration applying IaC (infrastructure as a code) and GitOps methodologies with tools like Ansible, cloud-init and Flux CD.

-• Service mesh architecture, Linkerd
+• Service mesh architecture, Istio

 • Streaming platform, Kafka